kaancetinkayasf/Unity3D-Smooth-Camera-Follow-Script/README.md

 # Unity3D-Smooth-Camera-Follow-Script

-Smooth camera follow script written by myself for Unity3D
+Smooth camera follow script written with C# by myself for Unity3D

 It allows us to have a better looking camera following effect.